SCSI / ATA Translation

 SCSI / ATA Translation (SAT) is a set of standards developed by the T10 subcommittee, defining how to communicate with ATA devices through a SCSI application layer.
 The standard attempts to be consistent with the SCSI architectural model, the SCSI Primary Commands, and the SCSI Block Commands standards.

 The standard allows for translation of SCSI read and write commands.

-The standard also provides the ability to control exactly what ATA operations are executed on a target device by defining two new SCSI operation codes:
+The standard also provides the ability to control exactly what ATA operations are executed on a target device by defining three new SCSI operation codes: